Seagate/cloudfuse/README.md

 This project is licensed under MIT.

 ## Contributing
 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project is governed by the [code of conduct](CODE_OF_CONDUCT.md).
+You are expected to follow this as you contribute to the project.
+Please report all unacceptable behavior to [opensource@seagate.com](mailto:opensource@seagate.com).